 In short, no. While toddler pillows are generally considered safe for kids 2 and up, they’re certainly not necessary.
 In fact, if a child is sleeping fine without a pillow, you may want to hold off.

 “It’s important to keep in mind that pillows are used to add comfort for a toddler,” says Carolina Romanyuk, a certified child and family sleep consultant, specializing in pediatric sleep hygiene.
 “But some toddlers are super-comfortable without a pillow.”

 If you’re not sure whether or not your child would benefit from a toddler pillow, Romanyuk recommends taking note of how your 2-year-old sleeps with a stuffed animal or blanket.
 “If your toddler is resting their head on a blanket or stuffed toy, they’re probably ready for a pillow,” she says.

 If you do plan on transitioning your toddler to a pillow, here are six potential hazards to keep in mind, along with recommendations and expert advice.

 Hazard #1: Using a pillow that’s too big

 Just as you wouldn’t give your child a pair of your shoes when they’re first learning to walk, you shouldn’t give them an adult-sized pillow early on either.

-“Because of the size of a toddler, parents should get a smaller kids’ pillow that fits their head and neck properly,” says Dr. Jen Trachtenberg, a pediatrician, author and creator of Pediatrician in Your Pocket.
+“Because of the size of a toddler, parents should get a smaller kids’ pillow that fits their head and neck properly,” says Dr. Jen Trachtenberg, a pediatrician in New York City.
 “A toddler pillow that isn’t overly thick and fluffy will also decrease the risk of suffocation, as will a pillowcase that fits snugly.”